-Auction of American Paintings, Furniture & Decorative Arts on Tuesday, October 8, 2019 at 10am
+Auction of American Paintings, Furniture & Decorative Arts on October 8, 2019

-Including Rare Examples of a Sterling Silver Ice Bowl by Tiffany & Co. and a Gorham Banko Iron and Sterling Silver Vase
+Rare Example of a Circa 1877 Sterling Silver Ice Bowl by Tiffany & Co.
+Designer Edward C. Moore Achieves $125,000

-NEW YORK, NY -- Doyle's October 8, 2019 auction will showcase fine American furniture from the Queen Anne and Chippendale through Federal and Classical styles.
-Decorative arts include silver, ceramics, mirrors, folk art, quilts and samplers, in addition to Chinese Export porcelain and rugs.
-Also featured are Audubon, Currier Ives and topographical prints.
+NEW YORK, NY -- Doyle's October 8, 2019 auction showcased fine American furniture and decorative arts, including silver, ceramics, mirrors, folk art, quilts and samplers, in addition to Chinese Export porcelain and rugs.
+Also featured were Audubon, Currier & Ives and topographical prints.

 This sale category is Doyle's premier venue for American paintings of the 19th and 20th centuries, including fine examples of portraiture; Hudson River, Western and regional landscapes; marine paintings and still lifes.

 Highlighting the paintings section of the was a circa 1830/40s view of the Catskills by Thomas Cole (1801-1848), who is recognized as the founder of the Hudson River School.
 This masterful landscape with its dramatic lighting and exaggerated sense of space belied its rather diminutive size of 8 1/2 by 12 inches.
 Determined bidders drove the landscape to an exceptional $112,500, more than doubling its estimate of $30,000-50,000.